 Survival Probability by Life Stage

-Example user inputs for Probability of Survival by life stage are Figure 7.2.5.
+Example user inputs for Probability of Survival by life stage are Figure 8.2.5.
 For each life stage within each site, these are modeled as Dirichlet random variables (and since the outcome is either death or survival, the Dirichlet variable is equivalent to a 2 parameter Beta random variable).

+Note that in this input table, there are differences in how and which cells are used depending on whether you are modeling steelhead or chinook.